Early Learning Center & PRESCHOOL in North Phoenix

 Inclusive environments have many benefits for both children with and without special needs.

-These benefits include: learning alongside same age peers, teaching diversity, respect and understanding for others, developing friendships, learning social skills, enjoying learning at own pace.
+These benefits include: learning alongside same-age peers, teaching diversity, respect, and understanding for others, developing friendships, learning social skills, and enjoying learning at one’s own pace.

 What Special Needs do you serve?

-The Early Learning Center serves children with a wide range of abilities including children with physical disabilities and developmental disabilities.
-Children served through UCP’s Therapy Clinic benefit from working with physical therapists, occupational therapists, speech and language pathologist and feeding therapists that specialize in young children, providing an amazing network of support for children in the ELC.
-Children receiving services from Arizona Early Intervention Program (AzEIP) often receive therapy in the ELC classroom.
-Therapy and other support services often provided by UCP early intervention teams creating a true team approach for a child due to an already established rapport with the teachers.
+The Early Learning Center serves children with a wide range of abilities, including children with physical disabilities and developmental disabilities.
+Children served through UCP’s Therapy Clinic benefit from working with physical therapists, occupational therapists, speech and language pathologists, and feeding therapists who specialize in young children, providing an amazing network of support for children in the ELC.
+Therapy and other support services are often provided by UCP early intervention teams, creating a true team approach for a child due to an already established rapport with the teachers.

-The ELC is a group environment and does not provide individualized one-to- one care or specialized medical care.
-Our flexibility to place a child may be restricted by licensing guidelines for childcare.
+The ELC is a group environment and does not provide individualized one-to-one care or specialized medical care.
+Our flexibility in placing a child may be restricted by childcare licensing guidelines.If your child needs individualized care, our Home and Community-Based Services department may be able to provide it.
+Please see the link here.
+Home and Community-Based Services

 How do you support children with special needs in the classroom?

 Children enrolled in the program with identified special needs often receive therapies with UCP therapists.
-This enables the classroom teachers to work hand in hand with your child’s therapist to ensure that needs specific to your child are met in the classroom environment.
-This often times means that the therapists hold their sessions in the classroom, encouraging peer interaction, and coaching the teachers.
-The teachers become familiar with your child’s therapy equipment, and assistive devices and can assist your child in their use.
+This enables classroom teachers to work hand in hand with your child’s therapist to ensure that your child’s specific needs are met in the classroom.
+This often means that the therapists hold their sessions in the classroom, encouraging peer interaction and coaching the teachers.
+The teachers become familiar with your child’s therapy equipment and assistive devices and can assist your child in their use.

 The ELC is also enrolled in the Inclusion Program through Southwest Human Development.
-This program provides additional support for centers in implementing an inclusive environment.
-Teachers receive training, coaching and assistance supporting individual children.
+This program provides additional support to centers in implementing inclusive environments.
+Teachers receive training, coaching, and assistance supporting individual children.

 How do I enroll my child who has special needs?